solo-io/gloo-docs/gloo/docs/gloo_routing/virtual_services/security/ldap/_index.md

 | rick      | rickpwd      | Y                    |  N              |   Y               |
 | scott     | scottpwd     | Y                    |  Y              |   N               |

-To test that the LDAP server has been correctly deployed, let's port-forward the correspondent deployment:
+To test that the LDAP server has been correctly deployed, let's port-forward the corresponding deployment:

 ```bash
 kubectl port-forward deployment/ldap 8088:389